 Tiny Harris, T.I.
-Divorce Drama: Friend Confirms Whether They Plan To Split Despite Summer Reunion
+Divorce Drama: Friend Confirms Whether They Plan To Split, Despite Summer Reunion

-Tiny Harris has been making headlines for her confusing marriage with T.I. throughout the past 11 months since initially filing to divorce her husband, but over the summer things had changed up.
+Tiny Harris has been making headlines for her confusing marriage with T.I. throughout the past 11 months, after initially filing to divorce her husband, but reuniting over the summer.

-The singer confirmed on the Wendy Williams Show that she had been able to work things out with the rapper and the couple was actively trying to get their marriage back on track after calling off plans to split for good.
+The singer confirmed on the Wendy Williams Show that she had been able to work things out with the rapper, and the couple was actively trying to get their marriage back on track after calling off plans to split for good.

 However, in recent weeks, Tiny Harris and T.I. have been notably distant from one another, with the latter rarely being seen with the woman he claims to be the love of his life.